-Just like an emergency, the decision to what the pilots do afterward depends on the initial occurrence.
+Just like an emergency, the decision as to what the pilots do afterward depends on the initial occurrence.
 If the engine flamed out for no reason, the pilots may elect to conduct a restart if all the indications look OK.

 If the engine started to lose oil pressure, the pilots may elect to shut the engine down to prevent damage from being caused.

-If the engine had a catastrophic malfunction and created damage to the cowls, wing or fuselage the pilots may have to make a rapid descent and land at the nearest airport to which the airplane can safely land.
+If the engine had a catastrophic malfunction and created damage to the cowls, wing, or fuselage the pilots may have to make a rapid descent and land at the nearest airport to which the airplane can safely land.

-No matter the situation, the pilots are trained regularly to deal with the worst case scenarios – To many people that would seem like losing an engine when over the middle of the ocean.
+No matter the situation, the pilots are trained regularly to deal with the worst-case scenarios – To many people that would seem like losing an engine when over the middle of the ocean.